 The best way to integrate is to become “grounded.”
 Grounding is a measurable connection between objects.
 We want to connect body, mind, and spirit.
 When we accomplish this, we are in tune with our intuition, thoughts, and emotions.

-There are many great grounding exercises that will help you maintain emotional equilibrium.
+Many great grounding exercises will help you maintain emotional equilibrium.
 Here are our recommendations:

 Grounding Techniques for Anger, Anxiety, and Depression